waigo/mongo/README.md

 * Mongo session store ([koa-session-mongo](https://www.npmjs.org/package/koa-session-mongo))
 * A Mongoose [schema](https://github.com/waigo/mongo/blob/master/src/support/db/mongoose/schema.js) constructor which makes it easy to create view objects from model instances.

+For your convenience [mongoose-q](https://www.npmjs.org/package/mongoose-q) is used as a wrapper around mongoose, so that you can easily obtain Promises from model queries.

 ## Installation